chevah/geck/content/testing.rst

 System testing
 --------------

-In contrast with unit or functional tests, we have system test which have no restriction for interacting with external systems.
+In contrast with unit or functional tests, we have the system test which has no restriction for interacting with external systems.